scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

 ## Step 2.
 Start Cassandra container for Auditor

-In this guide, we use Apache Cassandra as backend storage of the Auditor, it will be started on the same network of Auditor (Pod on minikube) to enable proper communication.
+In this guide, we use Apache Cassandra as backend storage of the Auditor, it will be started on the same network of Auditor (pod on minikube) to enable proper communication.

 1. Start Cassandra container for Auditor on the Docker Network `minikube`.
    ```console